lukearnould/lukearnould.github.io/content/_index.md

 ---
 layout: home
-title: Hope this finds you well..
 ---

+# Hope this finds you well..

 I’m Luke, a 20-something software developer out of Oklahoma.